Elles Bailey

-Elles Bailey is an English blues rock singer, songwriter, and pianist.
-She has recorded five studio albums since her debut with Wildfire in 2017, winning several awards for her work.
+Elles Bailey is an English blues roots, rock singer, songwriter, and pianist.
+She has recorded four studio albums, including her debut album Wildfire in 2017, Road I Call Home in 2019, Shining in the Half Light in 2022, and Beneath the Neon Glow in 2024.
+Bailey has won several awards for her work.
+She is also a presenter on Planet Rock Radio with her own weekly show.

+In 2024, Bailey released her highest charting album to date when Beneath the Neon Glow peaked at number 12 in the UK Albums Chart, number 4 in the Official Scottish Chart and reached number 1 on the Official Jazz and Blues Albums Chart and number 2 on Official Americana Albums Chart.

-Her 2022 studio album Shining in the Half Light reached 42 in the UK Albums Chart, reached number 1 in the Official Jazz and Blues Albums Chart and number 2 in the Official Americana Albums Chart.
+Her 2022 studio album Shining in the Half Light produced by Dan Weller reached 42 on the UK Albums Chart, reached number 1 on the Official Jazz and Blues Albums Chart and number 2 on the Official Americana Albums Chart.
 In January 2023, The Official Charts Company announced that Shining in the Half Light had reached number 39 out of the top 40 best selling albums in the Official Americana Albums Chart in 2022.

-On tour, apart from her own headline appearances, Bailey has provided the opening act for Don McLean, Van Morrison, Eric Gales, Mike Farris, the Kris Barras Band and King King.
-She is a presenter on Planet Rock Radio.
+On tour, apart from her own headline appearances, Bailey has provided the opening act for Jools Holland, Don McLean, Van Morrison, Eric Gales, Mike Farris, the Kris Barras Band and King King.

+Bailey has been chosen to support Rag'n'Bone Man on his UK summer tour 2025.

 Early life and career

 She was born in Bristol, England.
 At the age of three she was hospitalised as a result of contracting viral and bacterial pneumonia, which meant that she had to breathe through a tube for 17 days.
 The result was she emerged with a husky deep voice, which shocked her parents and necessitated further examination to ensure that no serious damage had occurred.
 She was introduced to music via her father's record collection; mostly Chess Records' blues and rock and roll discs.
 She began fronting a local indie rock band, before the pull of her love of the blues and Americana, led Bailey to assemble a compatible touring band.
 Her debut EP, Who Am I to Me (2015), was followed by the six track collection The Elberton Sessions (2016).
 The band toured and became noted for its powerful performances at gigs.